department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-n-half">SMC-N 1/2</button>
 <div id="details-n-half" class="usa-accordion-content">

-<b>You may receive an SMC-N 1/2 designation if any of the below situations are true for you.</b>
+<strong>You may receive an SMC-N 1/2 designation if any of the below situations are true for you.</strong>

-<b>You have:</b>
+<strong>You have:</strong>
-- Had one elbow amputated, and one armed amputated so close to the shoulder that you can't wear a prosthesis, <b>or</b>
+- Had one elbow amputated, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
-- Lost the use of one elbow and have had one arm amputated so close to the shoulder that you can't wear a prosthesis
+- Lost the use of one elbow, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
-- Physically lost both eyes and have lost the use of one foot (rated by the VASRD less than 50%)
+- Physically lost both eyes, and have lost the use of one foot (rated as less than 50% disabling), <strong>or</strong>
-- Total blindness without the ability to see light, and have lost the use of one foot (rated by the VASRD less than 50%)
+- Total blindness without the ability to see light, and have lost the use of one foot (rated as less than 50%)

-<b>Or you have total blindness with only the ability to perceive light in one eye, and the physical loss of the other eye, and have:</b>
+<strong>Or you have total blindness with only the ability to perceive light in one eye, have physically lost the other eye, and you have:</strong>
-- Deafness in both ears (rated by the VASRD 30% or more)
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one foot amputated
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated by the VASRD at 50% or more)
+- Lost the use of one foot (rated as 50% or more disabling), <strong>or</strong>
-- Had one hand amputated
+- Had one hand amputated, <strong>or</strong>
 - Lost the use of one hand

-<b>Or you have total blindness with only the ability to perceive light in one eye, and total blindness without the ability to perceive light in the other eye, and have:</b>
+<strong>Or you have total blindness with only the ability to perceive light in one eye and total blindness without the ability to perceive light in the other eye, and you have:</strong>
-- Deafness in both ears (rated by the VASRD 30% or more)
+- Deafness in both ears (rated as 30% or more disabling), <strong>or</strong>
-- Had one foot amputated
+- Had one foot amputated, <strong>or</strong>
-- Lost the use of one foot (rated by the VASRD at 50% or more)
+- Lost the use of one foot (rated as 50% or more disabling), <strong>or</strong>
-- Had one hand amputated
+- Had one hand amputated, <strong>or</strong>
 - Lost the use of one hand

 </div>